 How to eat black garlic

-- It is recommended to eat between 1 and 3 cloves of aged garlic a day, always on an empty stomach.
+- It’s best to eat 1-3 cloves of aged garlic a day, always on an empty stomach.

 - You can also spread it on a slice of bread or toast as part of your breakfast.

-- However, it’s important not to eat it before resting.
-This is because it has an energizing effect and can cause insomnia for some.
+- Remember not to eat it before resting.
+It has an energizing effect and can cause insomnia in some people.

-Athletes may choose to add a clove of black garlic to their smoothies and meals before exercise.
-After all, it improves performance, even for elite athletes.
+Athletes can add a clove of black garlic to their smoothies and meals before exercising.
+After all, it improves performance, even for athletes at an elite level.

-If you like, you can add it to your meals in sauces, soups, tarts, or rice or pasta dishes.
-It’s also perfect to accompany meat, fish or vegetables.
+If you’d like, you can add it to your meals in sauces, soups, cakes, or rice or pasta dishes.
+It’s also perfect with meat, fish, and vegetables.

-You can keep black garlic at room temperature in a plastic bag or a glass flask for a year without problems.
+You can keep black garlic at room temperature in a plastic bag or a glass flask for a year without any issue .